-The guidance series along with an education programme aims to lift the level and improve consistency of earthquake geotechnical engineering practice in New Zealand, to address lessons from the Canterbury earthquake sequence and Canterbury Earthquakes Royal Commission recommendations.
+The guidance series along with an education programme aims to lift the level and improve consistency of earthquake geotechnical engineering practice in New Zealand, to address lessons from the Canterbury and Kaikōura earthquakes and the Canterbury Earthquakes Royal Commission recommendations.
 It is aimed at experienced geotechnical professionals, bringing up to date international research and practice.